Eshlyn greets you

 “Whatever do you mean?”
 His voice slithered across my spine like it usually did.

 “Surely silence isn’t beyond your skill set.”
 He paused.
-“And as for finding you… Well, you glow like a lighthouse.”
+“And as for finding you… It's easy, you glow like a lighthouse.

 “Great,” I muttered without looking.
 “Any tips on not shining like a beacon for the magically inclined?”

-“You’d know,” he said, “if you weren’t so determined to play this ridiculous game of cat and mouse.”
-His gaze drifted down to the Citadel as he settled beside me, moving with the unbothered grace of a shadow choosing where to fall.
+“You’d know if you weren’t so determined to play this ridiculous game of cat and mouse.”
+His gaze drifted down to the citadel again.
 “And don’t tell me you are actually planning a heist?”

 “Why does everyone assume I’m up to no good?”
 I adjusted my stance, refusing to rise to the bait.
 “I’m just scoping the place.
 I’ve been summoned for tomorrow.”

-“Lovely,” he said smoothly.
+“Lovely,” he said smoothly, but I caught something shift below his mask.
 “Judging by your paranoia, I take it you’re not expecting tea and cake.”

-Lawrence tilted his head, the movement precise, almost ceremonial.
-He studied me for a breath too long, then let a smile unfurl across his face, slow, elegant, and unsettling.
+Lawrence tilted his head, studying me for a breath too long.
 “You have been avoiding me,” he said plainly.
 “Why?”

-I rolled my eyes, turning my gaze back to the citadel spires.
+I rolled my eyes, turning my gaze back to the citadel spires and avoiding the question.
 “Nice to see you too.”

 I tried not to react, but my voice betrayed me, just slightly.
 “I never gave a timeline.”

 His eyes narrowed slightly.
-“You think restraint is a virtue.
-But in your position, it’s a liability.”
+“You may think restraint is a virtue, but in your position, it’s a liability.”

 “Do you believe Xolob could still be alive?”